BhanuPrakashSamoju/databricks_genai_hackathon/README.md

 ## Overview

-The **Movie Recommendation RAG** is an AI-powered chatbot designed to generate movie recommendations for various OTT (Over-The-Top) platforms.
+The **Movie Recommendation RAG** is an AI-powered chatbot designed to generate movie recommendations for an imaginary OTT (Over-The-Top) platform.
 Leveraging the power of Llama-3 as the generation model and databricks-bge-large-en for embedding, this application aims to provide personalized movie suggestions based on user preferences.

 ## Features